 What is the difference between Schengen and the E.U.?

 They are two separate but inter related groups of counties.
-There are 26 Schengen members and 22 of them are in the E.U.
-Iceland, Liechtenstein, Norway and Switzerland remain outside the E.U., but are in Schengen.
+There are 27 Schengen members.
 The Schengen Agreement was made independently of E.U. immigration rules and solely covers who can go where in the Schengen zone.
 It allows freedom of movement in each other’s countries and makes entry into any of the Schengen member states by non Europeans uniform.

 One advantage for a non European is that it cuts down the amount of red tape when moving from one Schengen European country to another.
 Once you are in the first Schengen country you can go to any of the others for a maximum total of 90 days.